Community-Based Livelihood Development

-The five year program, which began in December of 2011, seeks to improve the livelihood capabilities and economic security of vulnerable households; to protect and promote the rights of women and children; and to strengthen the capacity and coordination of the government, communities, and other organizations to protect and promote the social and economic welfare of women and children.
-TechnoServe has taken the lead on market promotion activities, working to identify value chains which can be further developed to benefit women, and caregivers of orphaned and vulnerable children (OVC).
-As of September of 2014, the program had formed 13 savings groups, which included 89 members – 87 percent of whom were women – and trained nearly 1,000 women on enterprise development and financial literacy.
+The five year program, which began in December of 2011, sought to improve the livelihood capabilities and economic security of vulnerable households; to protect and promote the rights of women and children; and to strengthen the capacity and coordination of the government, communities, and other organizations to protect and promote the social and economic welfare of women and children.
+TechnoServe took the lead on market promotion activities, working to identify value chains which could be further developed to benefit women, and caregivers of orphaned and vulnerable children (OVC).
+As of September of 2014, the program formed 13 savings groups, which included 89 members – 87 percent of whom were women – and trained nearly 1,000 women on enterprise development and financial literacy.
 The cotton, honey and horticulture value chains were identified as particularly promising for women and OVC caregivers.